Lucy Letby: Defence arguments

-The only defence witness other than Letby herself was a plumber who testified that plumbing issues at the hospital led to sewage washing up into the sinks on the unit.
-He told the jury that issues like this at the hospital led to him being called out "maybe weekly".
-The defence argued that these hygiene issues could contribute to explaining the unit's high mortality rate.
-In a November 2024 interview, Dewi Evans acknowledged the known presence of pseudomonas in the neonatal unit's water supplies, leading to several cases of pneumonia.
+The only defence witness other than Letby was a plumber who testified that the unit had recurring plumbing problems, including sewage backing up into sinks, which he said required frequent call‑outs.
+The defence suggested that such hygiene issues could have contributed to the unit's elevated mortality rate.
+In later reporting, Dewi Evans acknowledged that pseudomonas had been detected in the unit's water supply, leading to several cases of pneumonia.